hashicorp/terraform-website/content/source/docs/enterprise/vault.html.md

 Vault docs](https://www.vaultproject.io/docs/concepts/policies.html) for a more extensive overview.

-The following policy is required for the correct operations of PTFE:
+The following policy is required for the correct operations of Terraform Enterprise:

 ```
 path "auth/approle/login" {